Admiralty of Amsterdam: Pay and bonuses

-Unlike the English naval administration, the Dutch admiralty colleges were not permitted to use impressed sailors to man their fleets, this being deemed incompatible with the freedom that was the proclaimed basis of the Republic.
+Like all Dutch admiralties, the Admiralty of Amsterdam were forbidden from using impressment to recruit sailors for their fleets, as this was deemed incompatible with the freedom that was the proclaimed basis of the Republic.
 A sailor in the fleet received ten or eleven guilders per calendar month.
 None of the petty officers or men was in bound service to the admiralty.
 Sailors who enlisted were housed and fed by it and had to pay deductions for uniform clothing and equipment.
 Earnings through plundering or looting dried up in the eighteenth century.

 Like petty officers and sailors in general, commissioned sea officers were also dependent on their posting, since they received no payment from the admiralty whilst in port.
 Indeed, even though for officers "meals at the captain's table were ... always free", pay was only thirty guilders for a lieutenant and sixty guilders for a commandeur (i.e. acting captain) commissioned on a ship.
 It has been rightly observed that their main income was from captured ships.

-In 1652, at the outbreak of the First Anglo-Dutch War, the Admiralty of Rotterdam hired ships in Amsterdam.
+In 1652, after the outbreak of the First Anglo-Dutch War, the Admiralty of Rotterdam hired ships in Amsterdam.